2025 AGENDA

 Hishaam Jambocus PEng, CEng, MCBISE, RPEM, PMP, Grundfos Canada

-Jeff Livingstone, P.Eng Daniel DeMonte Hishaam Jambocus PEng, CEng, MCBISE, RPEM, PMP
+Jeff Livingstone, P.Eng Hishaam Jambocus PEng, CEng, MCBISE, RPEM, PMP Martin Luymes

 This session explores how behavioral science, industry collaboration, and innovation intersect to accelerate building retrofits.
 By aligning retrofit solutions with real-world user behavior and scaling them through strategic partnerships, we can drive greater adoption, improve usability, and deliver measurable impact across the built environment.